Diesel-Net/organizr/README.md

 [![Build Status](https://drone-ci.hopto.org/api/badges/Diesel-Net/organizr/status.svg)](https://drone-ci.hopto.org/Diesel-Net/organizr)

 # organizr
-Sets up [Organizr](https://github.com/causefx/Organizr) on my internal network.
+Sets up [Organizr](https://github.com/causefx/Organizr) on the internal network.
 Currently, this is a pretty decent way to provide a quick access and overview to all of the services we are self-hosting.
 It comes with it's own RBAC so we can delegate to collaborators for convenience.

 ## Requirements
 - Ansible 2.10+